 Funny as it sounds, sometimes outlets or USB ports just don't work.
 That's especially true if you're plugging into a wall or computer you've never plugged into before.
 It can also happen if an electrical or other problem occurs in your regular outlet or port.

 So, make sure you try plugging into a different outlet or USB port and see if your iPhone or iPad starts to charge.
 If it does, you're good.
 If not, keep reading.

 Like outlets, cables can fail.
 Sometimes they get chewed up by the wear and tear of travel or even household life.
 Other times, especially for third party cables, defects catch up with them.
 If there's no problem with the iPhone or iPad, and no problem with the power source, you need to check the cable in-between.

 Try a different cable.
 If you don't have one handy, try one from a family member, friend, schoolmate, colleague, or even one from a store in the mall.
-Just get your hands on a cable other than your regular and see how goes.
+Just get your hands on a cable or two other than your regular and see how goes.
 If it works, awesome.
-If not, keep on going.
+If not, keep reading.